infiniteluke/dub-step/.emdaer/README.emdaer.md

 ## Contributing

-If you'd like to make emdaer better, please read our [guide to contributing](./CONTRIBUTING.md).
+If you'd like to make dub-step 🕺🏽 better, please read our [guide to contributing](./CONTRIBUTING.md).

 These wonderful people have contributed to dub-step in one way or another:
 <!--emdaer-p